Best Shopify Heatmap Apps: 12 Tools Tested for Performance in 2026

 Key features:

-- Click, scroll, and area heatmaps with filtering by revenue, cart value, and checkout events
+- Click, scroll, move and area heatmaps with filtering by revenue, cart value, and checkout events

 - Session recordings showing complete customer journeys from landing page through purchase or abandonment